35% off when you mention code FIRSTVISIT

 Jay Hafen was born and raised in Utah county, graduating from American Fork High School.
 He earned a BA in Sociology with minors in Psychology and Philosophy at the University of Utah and spent 15 years working with low income families at the Utah State Departmental Workforce Services.
 He earned his MS in Clinical Mental Health Counseling at the University of Phoenix.

 Jay has worked extensively with troubled youth, couples, and adults who deal mostly with anxiety and depression, among other things.
-With his wife Amy, he has a wonderful family with four beautiful children: Dylan, Isabel, Alexa and Noah.
+He has a wonderful family with four beautiful children: Dylan, Isabel, Alexa and Noah.
 Recently they added an amazing daughter in law, Madison.
 Because their two oldest children joined their family via adoption, they have a passion for the adoption community and even spent three years as national board members for the Families Supporting Adoption Organization.
 Because of that, Jay loves using his experience to help adoptive children, parents and birth parents whenever possible.

 Jay is also a supporter of the arts.
 He teaches ballroom dance at Lehi High School and loves participating in community theater.
 He has choreographed hundreds of dances, including full musical productions such as Oklahoma! and 42nd Street, and he has acted in many productions, including Mamma Mia, Brigadoon, and Into the Woods.
 Chances are, when he isn’t working to help clients overcome their challenges or spending time with his family, he is dancing, singing, or choreographing a dance routine somewhere.